Olga Rudnieva: Biography

-"Some people have double, triple, quadruple amputations.
+Rudnieva was a director of the Olena Pinchuk Foundation, which worked to combat HIV/AIDS in Ukraine.
+After the beginning of the Russian invasion, she was abroad and coordinated a humanitarian aid hub in Poland.
+She subsequently returned to Ukraine and became involved in the Superhumans Center, a project founded by Andrii Stavnitser."Some people have double, triple, quadruple amputations.
 All these people will need prosthetics, or some will use wheelchairs...With more than one million people on the front line...
 Ukraine will become "the country of people with disabilities".